 If you’re looking for my books, please visit my website.
 I’m on Facebook here and sometimes here, also Instagram, Goodreads, BookBub and Bluesky.

-I use Google’s AI for quick factchecks and OpenAI’s GPT4 and 4.5 in what has turned into an exciting, ongoing, and often surprising collaboration.
+I use Perplexity and Gemini for quick factchecks and ChatGPT-4 and 5 in what has turned into an exciting, ongoing, and often surprising collaboration.
 I use AI to stretch my thinking and writing, not to replace it.
-I work with AI the way writers work with a well-read and willing research assistant, a sharp copy editor, or an uncanny colleague who never sleeps.
-I use AI not as a therapist, but as a thinking partner: to test out ideas, probe issues from different points of view, and help me develop a clearer understanding of the topics I choose to work on.
-AI informs and challenges me, connects me with other thinkers around the world, and encourages me to see my work in relation to theirs.
-It also generates some of the images you see in my posts—like the one above.
+I work with it the way writers work with a well-read and willing research assistant, a sharp copy editor, and an uncanny colleague who never sleeps.
+I use it not as a therapist, but as a thinking partner: to test out ideas, probe issues from different points of view, and help me develop a clearer understanding of the topics I choose to work on.
+AI informs and challenges me, connects me with other thinkers around the world, and encourages me to see my work in a much broader context.
+I’m documenting this exploration here.

 User's avatar